kamillakovacs/mm-checkout-backend/README.md

 4. Deploy to AWS - done

 ## Frontend:
-1. Create checkout form as Mattermost slash command
+1. Create checkout form as Mattermost slash command - done
 2. Use React :) - done
 3. Ensure numbers and scripts all in one form - done
 4. Ensure that pressing submit button sends feedback to backend to submit to database, with correct body names - done